solodev/cloud-documentation/src/Services/index.md

 # Services

-The Solodev Store allows developers to connect a variety of applications for use with the Solodev CMS system or standalone applications with services provided by Solodev and various third-parties.
-Developers can access the store from the Solodev website or via the Solodev Cloud application.
+The Solodev Store allows you to connect a variety of applications for use with the Solodev CMS system or standalone applications with services provided by Solodev and various third-parties.
+Access the store from the Solodev website or via the Solodev Cloud application.
 Solodev Store offers four categories of applications: Applications, Modules, Themes, and Third-party applications and services.
 In these categories developers and organizations can find products and services to enhance functionality of their digital products, simplify data management and launch campaigns.

 ---